Grigore Filipescu: Early life and career

-After attending primary school in Bucharest, Grigore was sent to Lycée Louis-le-Grand.
+After attending primary school in Bucharest, Grigore prepared for middle-school with his father's employee, the writer Alexandru Antemireanu, and was eventually sent to Lycée Louis-le-Grand.
 In 1902, he enrolled in the Zürich Polytechnic, graduating in 1907.
 Upon becoming an engineer, he studied at the law faculty of the University of Paris, earning a qualification as a lawyer.
 During that interval, he had left-wing sympathies, attending events organized by Barbu Lăzăreanu and Christian Rakovsky.
 He witnessed Rakovsky's disputes with Romanian nationalists, which, as he wrote in 1912, gave him the certainty that socialism would eventually win.
 In 1909, Filipescu married Ioana (born 1890), daughter of Matei B. Cantacuzino and a representative of the Cantacuzene aristocrats.
 The couple lived on Nicolae Filipescu Street, in Bucharest, in a house designed by Ion D. Berindey; they had no children.
 By 1910, the younger Filipescu was also a promoter of sports.
 This passion ran in the family: Constantin Blaremberg had enjoyed horse racing, and pioneered sports journalism with the newspaper Sportul.
 Filipescu himself was a great lover of fencing, both as spectator and as participant.
 In November 1911 he organized the largest athletic event in Romania up to that date, himself taking part in matches.
 The following year, alongside Crown Prince Carol, Ottokar Czernin, and Alexandru Davila, he took part in the wax bullet dueling competition of Sinaia, designed as marksmanship practice.
 He was also passionate about horse racing, operating the Filipescu Stables, which won him the Peril Jaune Award at Băneasa Racecourse (October 1915).

 While it appears Filipescu never practiced law, as an engineer he worked on several projects, the most important of which was the Câmpina–Constanța petroleum pipeline.
 In late 1912, he left for New York City, where he studied the American pipeline system.
 During his trip there, he obtained an interview with former US President Theodore Roosevelt.
 According to Filipescu, his interlocutor was well versed in Romanian history, could speak some Romanian, and closely followed developments in the ongoing Balkan War.
 For his merits in building up the local oil industry, Filipescu would later receive the Legion of Honour and the Order of Ferdinand I. At the beginning of his political career, Filipescu belonged to his father's Conservative Party (PC), which competed for power with the National Liberal Party (PNL).
 Filipescu Jr first rose to prominence during the earliest stages of World War I, when Romania was still a neutral country: in late 1914, he joined a commission headed by Colonel Vasile Rudeanu, which was tasked with negotiating arms deals in Italy, France, and Switzerland.